06 Jan, 2021 Bicultural or multi-cultural? (Defining some vocabulary – and why it’s important)

 There are therefore two distinct people groups, and we are all a part of one of these groups (though some are a part of both groups).

-- Incidentally, a kaumatua I met with early in January 2021 prior to publishing this article told me in passing that he held this very view – believing that the appearance of being like a ‘ghost’ is what caused many of his elders to revere and listen more openly to the first Europeans they met – who were for their Iwi the missionaries).
+- Incidentally, a kaumatua I met with early in January 2021 prior to publishing this article told me his ancestors through the white man looked like a ‘ghost’, and this is what caused many of his elders early on to revere and listen more openly to the first Europeans.

 Here are some options for our vocabulary: